National Center for Rehabilitative Auditory Research (NCRAR)

 - Must have had at least one year of graduate work in the Au.D. program

-- Must commit to a traineeship at the NCRAR for three months in the summer.
+- Must commit to a full-time traineeship (40 hours/week) at the NCRAR for three months in the summer.
 Under special circumstances, it may be possible to work out a shorter time period if the graduate program cannot accommodate the student’s full three-month absence.
 However the monthly stipend will have to be prorated if participation is less than three full months.
 We strongly encourage students to stay for the full three months.
 If this is not possible, please let us know up front.

 - Must be a US citizen or permanent resident.